peterlada/access-code-4.1-instructor/assesments/deep_dive/mid-assessment.md

 ### Question 2 - Level 1

 * Create two functions:
-  * `laureatesByFirstName` that takes a first name and returns all the nobel laureates with that first name.
+  * `laureatesByFirstName` that takes a first name as argument, and returns all the nobel laureates with that first name.
-  * `laureatesByLastName` that takes a first name and returns all the nobel laureates with that first name.
+  * `laureatesByLastName` that takes a last name as argument, and returns all the nobel laureates with that last name.

 * Create two routes for your server:
   * `/firstname/:firstName` - responds with all laureates with the given first name.